 Additional specific attention was given to overall appearance and cosmetics; teak trim cleaned and sealed, topsides waxed and polished.
 New paint finish for the bow rail, along with a very thorough cleaning both inside and out.
 Engine compartment was well cleaned, detailed, and the main engines were repainted with correct Cummins beige.

-While the boat was on the hard in Bellingham last fall the bottom was painted and zincs replaced.
-We had a hull survey completed as well.
+While the boat was on the hard in Bellingham the bottom was painted in 2022 and zincs replaced.
+We had a hull survey completed as well and then moved the boat immediately to our freshwater moorage in Seattle.
 That report, along with the Hatton mechanical inspection report and details of the jet drive inspection will all be made available to her next owners in the process of completing a sale.
 No need for additional haul out expenses.

 Some original hull blueprints by Tom Fexas, main wiring diagrams, fuel and freshwater plumbing system schematics, and manuals for all systems — along with proper Cummins and Hamilton operations and repair manuals — are all onboard and organized.
 Correspondence between designers, owners, builders, along with historical ownership records are also present.